Last Updated: 2025-10-21 Tue 14:18

 The files to be submitted for this problem include

 Graders may examine these for a correspondence between to the algorithm used in the C version to the Assembly version.
-Compiler generated assembly often does significant re-arrangements of assembly code with many intermediate labels that hand-written code will not have.
+This is not a "hard" requirement in that folks who decide on a different approach in their assembly compared to their C version will not be penalized.
+However, it is an excellent idea to have a tight roadmap in C before attempting the assembly version.
+Compiler generated assembly often does significant re-arrangements of assembly code with many intermediate labels that hand-written code will not have which makes it easy to spot folks who are cutting corners.

 If you were not able to complete the C functions for the Project 2 or were not confident in your solutions, see a course staff member who will help you get them up and running quickly.